michael-lefebvre/m-sixteen/DEVLOG.md

 - [x] setup the Vite/React/SSG tooling.
 Generate a static website from dummy data with nested routes.
 - [x] Router, client-side navigation.
 - [x] Generate content from MDX and JSON files.
+- [ ] Structured media data.
+Image + Video components.
+- [ ] All the content models, discography, concerts, etc., mergable into a single page a.k.a. the "Timeline".

 ## 2024-10-26 **project setup**